jazzband/django-simple-history/docs/utils.rst

     $ python manage.py clean_old_history --auto

-You can use ``--auto`` to clean up duplicates for every model with ``HistoricalRecords`` or enumerate specific models as args.
+You can use ``--auto`` to remove old historial entries with ``HistoricalRecords`` or enumerate specific models as args.
-There is also ``--days`` to specify how days you want to keep the records back in history while searching (default is 30 days), so you can schedule, for instance, an hourly cronjob such as
+You may also specify a  ``--days`` parameter, which indicates how many days of records you want to keep.
+The default it 30 days, meaning that all records older than 30 days would be removed.

 .. code-block:: bash